-Built in 1968, by St. Louis Ship of St. Louis, Missouri (hull #2535) as the Marjorie McAllister for McAllister Towing of New York, New York.
+Built in 1968, by St. Louis Ship of St. Louis, Missouri (hull #2535) as the Marjorie McAllister for the McAllister Brothers Towing Company of New York, New York.

 In 1983, she was acquired by the Eklof Marine Corporation of Staten Island, New York.
 Where she was renamed as the Thor.